Why Having Three Kids Can Be the Hardest - Baby Chick

 Share

-Why Having Three Kids May Be the Hardest
+Why Having Three Kids Can Feel So Hard

 Okay, let’s start with the obvious first.
 While having two is a handful, having three kids means you and your partner are outnumbered.
 So, while you may have been able to split the getting ready to head out the door duties with your partner before, or you put one down to bed, and your partner gets the other one ready, you now have one more tiny human to add to the mix.

 Transitioning from one to two kids may have been pretty seamless when going out to do errands, but things get challenging with three.
-You may find yourself babywearing the youngest while holding the other’s hands, just hoping you can run in and out of the store without someone melting down — what once was a quick trip out suddenly became way more hectic.
+You may find yourself babywearing the youngest while holding the other’s hands, just hoping you can run in and out of the store without someone melting down.
+What once felt like a quick errand can suddenly become much more complicated.

-There is a silver lining here — as your kids get older, this, too, gets easier.
+There is a silver lining here.
+As your kids get older, this gets easier, too.
 It won’t always take 15 minutes to load all the babies into their car seats or what seems like two hours just to make the weekly grocery trip.

 While this rings true, no matter how many kids you have, you may resonate with this even more with three (or more).
 The more kids you have, the less time you feel like you have to get everything done.
 From soccer practice to newborn feeding to school drop-offs, the list is endless when you have three kids to care for.

 Depending on how close in age your kids are, you may forget what getting a good night’s sleep even feels like.
-Moms of three kids close in age often go from getting their first sleeping through the night just in time for number two to come along, and then number three, where those nighttime feedings start all over again.
+Moms of three kids close in age often go from getting their first kid to sleep through the night just in time for number two to come along, and then number three, where those nighttime feedings start all over again.

 Things can get pretty financially stressful the more kids you have, simply because everything costs a bit more as your family grows.